-The dollar value assigned to a property for purposes of measuring applicable taxes.
+The dollar value is assigned to a property to measure applicable taxes.
 Assessed Value equals an appraisal or fair market value of the real or personal property multiplied by the appropriate corresponding ratio.
-Assessed Value multiplied by the millage rate equals the amount of property tax due.
+For example, assessed Value multiplied by the millage rate equals the amount of property tax due.
 Stormwater fees or applicable public utility special assessments are added to this amount.